ziap/2048-ai/README.md

 This AI is an Expectimax search run in parallel on your browser without any back-end server or browser control.
 You can even run it on a mobile device!

-The AI uses 4 web workers, each one is a WebAssembly module compiled from Zig to perform the Expectimax search for each available move.
-The move with the highest result is chosen.
+The AI uses a worker pool to search multiple subtrees in parallel.
+The search result of the subtrees are then aggregated to pick the final move.
+Each worker is a WebAssembly module compiled from Zig.

 Because the search is done in parallel and the workers use heavy optimizations like bitboard representation, lookup tables,... the AI can search very deep, especially in difficult positions, very quickly.

 ## Benchmark